GoVanguard/compliance-hipaa-softwaredev/03 Do I Need to Be HIPAA Compliant?.md

 If you are building a wearable device or application that collects health information, but does not plan on sharing it with a covered entity at any point in time then you do not need to be HIPAA compliant.

 **Below are some examples from the HHS to provide further guidance.**
-Further examples can be found on the HHS website in their [Health App Use Scnarios & HIPAA](https://hipaaqsportal.hhs.gov/community-library/accounts/92/925889/Public/OCR-health-app-developer-scenarios-2-2016.pdf) document.
+Further examples can be found on the HHS website in their [Health App Use Scenarios & HIPAA](https://hipaaqsportal.hhs.gov/community-library/accounts/92/925889/Public/OCR-health-app-developer-scenarios-2-2016.pdf) document.

 ### App Scenario 1:
 A consumer downloads a health app to their smartphone.
 They populate it with their own information.
 For example, the consumer inputs blood glucose levels and blood pressure readings they obtained herself using home health equipment.